-American MGB Association grille badge, 3 color with chrome background, with mounting brackets. $45 plus $10 S&H. Available from the AMGBA by ordering on the website at http://orders.amgba.com or on the order form contained in each issue of the Octagon.
+American MGB Association grille badge, 3 color with chrome background, with mounting brackets. $45 plus $10 S&H. Available from the AMGBA by ordering on the website at https://orders.amgba.com or on the order form contained in each issue of the Octagon.

 AMGBA key ring with logo. $5 includes shipping.
-Available from the AMGBA by ordering on the website at http://orders.amgba.com or on the order form contained in each issue of the Octagon.
+Available from the AMGBA by ordering on the website at https://orders.amgba.com or on the order form contained in each issue of the Octagon.

 You can have the last years of the Octagon since 1998 easily accessible on your computer.
 Indexed by issue.
 These publications, which are no longer in print contain numerous and diverse articles and photos.
 Enjoy all the entertaining and informative stories that you can no longer get anywhere else and at a reasonable price.
+Over 3000 pages.

-Available from the AMGBA by ordering on the website http://orders.amgba.com or by using the order form contained in each issue of the Octagon. $15 plus $5 S& H.
+Available from the AMGBA by ordering on the website https://orders.amgba.com or by using the order form contained in each issue of the Octagon. $15 plus $5 S& H.